-It doesn't have any of the classic characters and doesn't involve the voice talents of Mel Blanc at all.
+It doesn't have any of the classic characters and doesn't involve the voice talents of Mel Blanc at all (except for a hiccup).
 It is a dialogue-free cartoon concerning the sheet music for a performance of "The Blue Danube" by Johann Strauss.
 We see a squadron of anthropomorphized musical notes literally constructing the sheet music, laying out lines that form the staff, bending a long line as if it were an iron bar into a G-clef.
 Having all the construction on the paper completed, the various notes take their place.
 A conductor note starts off the performance, and we hear the music of "The Blue Danube".

 Except we only get a couple of bars into "The Blue Danube" when the music comes to a halt.
 There's a missing note.
 It turns out one note has gone off into the sheet music for "The Little Brown Jug" and gotten rip-roaring drunk.
 The conductor note tries to get the drunk note into its rightful place on the top line, but the drunk note refuses to cooperate.
 A merry chase ensues as the drunk runs all over the page.

 See also "Hypothese Beta", a 1967 animated short that uses a similar conceit but with holes in a computer punch card.

 - Alcohol Hic: The drunk note is doing this after it leaves "The Little Brown Jug".

 - Anthropomorphic Typography: The characters are all musical notes.

 - Cartoon Conductor: Goes on a frantic chase trying to haul down the drunk note.

 - Credits Gag: The "D" in "Directed by Chuck Jones" is drawn to look like a musical note.